danujaadikari/MingleNet-Dating-App/README.md

 This project is open source and available under the MIT License.

-## 👨‍💻 Developer
+## 👨‍💻 Developer By Danuja Adikari

-Built with ❤️ by the MingleNet team